Self care can be easier than you think…

 7. Go for a bike ride

 Park the minivan and go for a bike ride instead.
 It’s not a practical form of transportation for everyday life, but going for a bike ride regularly has it’s benefits.
 Biking improves your physical health and can be an enjoyable form of self care, either alone or with the whole family.
+If you want to lose weight or get fit, you can amp up the intensity of your rides to burn calories faster.
+Cycling interval training, which is essentially alternating between periods of low-intensity and high-intensity cycling, can provide the workout to help your shed off those extra pounds and get more fit.
+For interval training, using cycling tools, such as a power meter and a heart-rate monitor, can help ensure that you make every session count and that you accomplish your goals.

 8. Enjoy a picnic in the park